2024 Trofeo Princesa Sofía

 The 2024 Trofeo Princesa Sofía was the 53rd edition of the Trofeo Princesa Sofía, an international sailing regatta for the 10 Olympic sailing events, that took place from 29 March to 6 April 2024 in a variety of clubs around Mallorca, Spain, namely Club Marítimo San Antonio de la Playa, Club Nàutic S'Arenal, and Playa de Palma.
-It was part of the World Sailing World Cup series.
+It was part of World Sailing's World Cup series.

 Strong winds led to only the Formula Kite events, ILCA 6, ILCA 7 and the 470 being able to sail on the first day.

 Ruggero Tita and Caterina Banti of Italy in Nacra 17 and Michael Beckett of Great Britain in ILCA 7 secured their wins on the penultimate day of the regatta.
 Camille Lecointre and Jérémie Mion of France took home the mixed 470 event.
 In the ILCA 6 event, Norwegian Mina Mobekk won ahead of teammate Maya Gysler.